Jump They Say: Live performances

-Bowie performed the song live on the Arsenio Hall Show in May 1993, and it was performed occasionally on his Outside Tour of 1995–96.
+Bowie performed the song live on The Arsenio Hall Show in May 1993, and it was performed occasionally on his Outside Tour of 1995–96.
 A live version of the song was released on the concert album No Trendy Réchauffé (Live Birmingham 95) (2020).

 Other releases

-The radio edit version has appeared on some editions of the compilations Bowie: The Singles 1969–1993 (1993), Best of Bowie (2002), Nothing Has Changed (2014), and Bowie Legacy (2016).
+The radio edit version has appeared on some editions of the compilations The Singles Collection (1993), Best of Bowie (2002), Nothing Has Changed (2014), and Legacy (2016).
 The Leftfield 12" vocal mix was released on a UK limited release of the single "Little Wonder" in January 1997.
 The "JAE-E edit" (called "alternate mix") was released as a bonus track on the CD-version of Black Tie White Noise.
 On the bonus disc following the 10th anniversary edition of Black Tie White Noise, three remixes of "Jump They Say" appeared: "Rock Mix", "Brothers in Rhythm 12" Remix" and "Dub Oddity".